 If you have a limited number of strings to exclude, you can use the COUNTIFS function like this:

 This formula uses the not equal to operator (<>) with the asterisk (*) wildcard to count cells that do not contain each string anywhere.
 However, with this approach, you must enter a new pair of range/criteria arguments for each string to exclude.
 In contrast, the formula explained below can handle a large number of strings to exclude entered directly in a range on the worksheet.

 In the example shown, the formula in cell F5 is:

-Here, we transpose the items in the named range "exclude", then feed the result to SEARCH as the "find text", with "data" as "within text".
+Here, we transpose the items in the named range "exclude", then feed the result to SEARCH as the find_text, with data provided as within_text.
 The SEARCH function returns a 2d array of TRUE and FALSE values, 10 rows by 3 columns, like this:

-For each value in "data", we have 3 results (one per search string) that are either #VALUE errors or numbers.
+For each value in data, we have 3 results (one per search string) that are either #VALUE errors or numbers.
 Numbers represent the position of a found text string, and errors represent text strings not found.
-By the way, the TRANSPOSE function is needed to generate the 10 x 3 array of complete results.
+The TRANSPOSE function is needed to generate the 10 x 3 array of complete results.

 This array is fed into ISNUMBER to get TRUE FALSE values, which we convert to 1s and 0s with a double negative (--) operator.
 The result is an array like this:

 The array above is provided to the MMULT function as array1.
 Following the rules of matrix multiplication, number of columns in array1 must equal the number of rows in array2.
 To generate array2, we use the ROW function like this: